Average Cost of Funeral in PA (2026)

 Embalming$850$500 – $1,500

 Save on Caskets: Under the FTC Funeral Rule, you have the right to purchase a casket from any retailer and the funeral home must accept it without charging a handling fee.
-Third-party retailers and online stores often offer caskets for 50-70% less than funeral homes.
+Funeral homes must provide a general price list by law so families can compare prices.
+Third-party retailers and online stores often offer caskets for 50-70% less than funeral homes, which can help you save money.
+You also have the right to decline embalming unless required by law.

 Burial costs in Pennsylvania can be managed with smart planning: